 Seizing new opportunities for digital business transformation

-The pandemic forced digital transformation upon businesses as they saw the need for greater resiliency and flexibility.
-Leading companies adapted their digital transformation strategies and pivoted to move some of their activities and assets to cyberspace, not only to survive but also thrive in an evolving digital economy.
+The Covid-19 pandemic forced digital transformation upon businesses as they saw the need for greater resiliency and flexibility.
+Leading companies adapted their digital transformation strategies and pivoted to digitize and digitalize their operations and transform their business models, not only to survive but also to thrive in an evolving digital economy.
 Metaverse and Web3 are shaping the next generation of the web, which will be the internet of values with enriched digital functions and customer experience.

 John Roberts has been Executive Director of MIT Corporate Relations (Interim) since February 2022.
 He obtained his Ph.D. in organic chemistry at MIT and returned to the university after a 20-year career in the pharmaceutical industry, joining the MIT Industrial Liaison Program (ILP) in 2013.
 Prior to his return, John worked at small, medium, and large companies, holding positions that allowed him to exploit his passions in synthetic chemistry, project leadership, and alliance management while growing his responsibilities for managing others, ultimately as a department head.
 As a program director at MIT, John built a portfolio of ILP member companies, mostly in the pharmaceutical industry and headquartered in Japan, connecting them to engagement opportunities in the MIT community.
 Soon after returning to MIT, John began to lead a group of program directors with a combined portfolio of 60-80 global companies.
 In his current role, John oversees MIT Corporate Relations which houses ILP and MIT Startup Exchange.